kenorb-contrib/Genmod/readme.txt

 - The backup files cannot be used across versions.
 Possible difference in database table layout prevent this.
 - Site URL, database name, database user and password and table prefix should be the same.
 If you forgot them, look in the config.php file.
+If they differ from the origination installation, don't restore the config.php file.
+- Table prefixes MUST be the same, they are included in the restore queries.
 - If you are running Enterprise Version of Genmod, you need to perform a restore on every site.
 However, the steps 1. and 2. should only be done once.
 - It is possible to do a partial restore of the data.
 However, keep in mind that